RT-LOC/docs/docs/README.md

 actionLink: /install/
 features:
 - title: Installation
-  details: Instructions on how to deploy our our RTLS system.
+  details: Instructions on how to set-up your RTLS system.
-- title: Usage guide
+- title: System guide
-  details: System usage, feature descriptions
+  details: Reference manual for our software
 - title: API Integration
   details: Developer guide on interfacing with our system
 footer: Copyright © 2018-present RTLOC, Callitrix